gurudarshan266/Perfuse/README.md

 Root privileges are mandatory for the Storage Server because PyPing module uses ICMP libraries to create ping packets which cannot be accessed without root access.

-Mount point for the Client FUSE file system is: /tmp/fuse2
+Mount point for the Client FUSE file system is /tmp/fuse2 which must be created manually before starting the Client.

 Replication Factor and the Client IP must be set in Client/constants.py file